All About Transformers

 There is a special type of transformer that’s only for use with non-motorized heat producing appliances, such as hair straighteners and curlers, sterilizers, bottle warmers etc. This type of transformer is lightweight, inexpensive and can handle up to 1600 watts.
 This is meant for temporary, short term use. (longer term use will blow the appliance).

-This transformer is not for hair dryers, because of the motorized blower fan.
+This type of transformer is not meant for use with hair dryers, because of the motorized blower fan.

 Many items may be “Dual Voltage” and can be used worldwide without a transformer.
-Some automatically adjust to the proper current in the full range of 110-240 volts.
-Some may need to be adjusted with the built-in voltage selector switch.
+Some of these automatically adjust to the proper current in the full range of 110-240 volts, while some may need to be adjusted with the built-in voltage selector switch.

-These include shavers, some hair dryers, travel irons, some boomboxes, portable DVD players, as well as chargers for cellphones, digital cameras and ipods etc.
+These may include shavers, hair dryers, travel irons, boomboxes, portable DVD players, as well as chargers for cellphones, digital cameras and ipods etc.

 Electronics that are meant to be taken with you when traveling are usually dual voltage.